 If you are found guilty, or plead guilty, to failing to provide a specimen it is crucial that you consult the expertise of a qualified solicitor.

-With the Just Motor Law service you have access to leading litigators who specialise in all areas of motor law.
+With our Motor Law service you have access to leading litigators who specialise in all areas of motor law.
 We work closely with our clients to ascertain the circumstances surrounding the offence and will scrutinise the Police procedures in order to identify whether there has been any failures on their part in relation to the investigation.

 Remember, you have a defence if you have a ‘reasonable excuse’ for failing or refusing to provide a sample or if the police have failed to follow the correct procedures.